Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Model

-Furthermore, we assume that $c_1=O(1)$, so that there is at least one class of jobs that requires a constant number of servers.
-This is a mild technical assumption that holds in the vast majority of real-world systems.
-For simplicity, we will further assume that $c_1=1$, but setting $c_1$ to some other constant does not affect our results.
+WLOG, let the classes be asymptotically ordered by parallelizability so that, for sufficiently large $k$, $c_1 \leq c_2 \leq \ldots \leq c_\ell.$ Furthermore, we assume that $c_1=O(1)$, so that at least one class of jobs that requires a constant number of servers.
+This mild technical assumption holds in the vast majority of real-world systems.
+For simplicity, we assume that $c_1=1$, but setting $c_1$ to some other constant does not affect our results.